cristianflorincojocaru/OOP-ONLINE-GRID-PLATFORM/README.md

 The platform saves the answers and score to a file; later, the user can see the questions and correct answers along with their own responses.
 > **Benefits** : Allows users to learn from mistakes, providing access to a detailed test history and answer accuracy.

+## Contributions
+Project created by **Cristian Florin Cojocaru** (**CS.2** - **University of Craiova / Faculty of Automatics, Computer Science and Electronics**).
+Contributions are welcome !
+If you have suggestions for improving the code or documentation, please submit a pull request.

 ## License
 This project is licensed under the [MIT License](LICENSE).